From $51K to $68K in 15 Weeks: How Fixing First Hire Relationship Before Breakdown Enabled Growth

 Where did those 10 hours of hire support go?

-The realization: It’s not that Sasha didn’t care.
-She worked 10 hours more weekly.
-But all the new time went to revenue and operations.
-Hire support got crowded out by “urgent” work.
+The realization was simple: it wasn’t that Sasha didn’t care.
+She was working 10 extra hours each week, but all of that additional time went into revenue and operations, and hire support was squeezed out by “urgent” work.

-Classic breaking pattern: Founder works harder than ever, feels like they’re supporting the team, but actual support time drops dramatically.
-Hire experiences abandonment, while the founder experiences exhaustion.
+This is a classic breaking pattern: the founder works harder than ever and feels like they’re supporting the team, but actual support time drops sharply.
+The hire feels abandoned while the founder feels exhausted.

 Week 2: Three Critical Interventions